25 Notable alumni of

 -

-William Fouts House was an American otologist, physician and medical researcher who developed and invented the cochlear implant.
-The cochlear implant is considered to be the first invention to restore not just the sense of hearing, but any of the absent five senses in humans.
-Dr. House also pioneered approaches to the lateral skull base for removal of tumors, and is considered "the Father of Neurotology".
+William Fouts House was an American otologist, physician and medical researcher who developed the cochlear implant.
+The cochlear implant is considered to be the first invention to restore not just the sense of hearing, but any of the five senses in humans, in general.
+House also pioneered approaches to the lateral skull base for removal of tumors, and is considered "the Father of Neurotology".

 -